Mint Coriander Chutney Recipe

 - 1.5 tbsp roasted gram dal (dalia) - optional, recommended for thickness of chutney

 - salt - to taste

-- Remove the mint leaves from the stalk and wash them thoroughly along with coriander leaves.
+- Remove the mint leaves from the stalk and wash them thoroughly along with cilantro.
 Transfer them into a mixer jar.

-- Immediately squeeze lemon and mix the lemon juice well with the prepared chutney.
+- Immediately squeeze lemon/lime and mix the juice well with the prepared chutney.
 This will help in retaining the bright green colour of your chutney.

 - Store it in a dry air-tight container in your refrigerator.
 Serve with any appetizer or dish of your choice.

 - Adjust the amount of salt, green chilies, and lemon juice as per your taste.